FAQs

 Successful grow lighting starts with a carefully considered lighting plan.
 A lighting plan calculates the best possible coordination of luminaires, reflectors, patterns, distance between luminaires and crop, etc. Complete the relevant form for a custom, no obligation light plan for your project.

-Some lamps used in our luminaires contain a small amount of mercury or other materials that may be considered hazardous.
+Some lamps used in our horticulture lights contain a small amount of mercury or other materials that may be considered hazardous.
 The best way to prevent these materials from entering the waste stream and having a negative impact on our environment is to recycle them.

 In addition to our collective responsibility to protect the environment, there are federal mandates requiring that lamps are disposed of responsibly.
 The National Electrical Manufacturers Association (NEMA) has created an interactive map that outlines current mercury-containing product legislation by state.

-Contact a licenced lamp recycler near you in the USA or Canada to arrange for the safe and responsible disposal of your lamps.
+Contact a licensed lamp recycler near you in the USA or Canada to arrange for the safe and responsible disposal of your lamps.

 Older magnetic ballasts and/or capacitors, may contain Polychlorinated Biphenyl (PCB) based oils (used for cooling and insulation).
 The easiest way to tell whether your legacy lighting components contain PCBs, is to check the label part itself.
 If they do not contain PCBs, the label will likely include wording to the effect of “non-PCB” / “no PCB” / “PCB free”.
 Electronic ballasts DO NOT contain PCBs.